 To order material, researchers must register using the Reading Room Aeon system.
-This system allow researchers to track the progress of their requests, see the history of their requests and facilitates the reordering of materials; digitisation requests can also be easily managed via the account.
+This system allow researchers to track the progress of their requests, see the history of their requests and facilitates the reordering of materials.
 For more information about Aeon, see the information page here.

-Series UM312: To access University of Melbourne Registrar's Correspondence (1990.0014) please first view the Guide to Series UM312 for assistance when ordering.
+Guide to Series UM312: To access University of Melbourne Registrar's Correspondence (1990.0014) please first view the Guide to Series UM 312 for assistance when ordering.
 The series consists of files arranged predominately by annual single number and subject.
-To request the PDF index listing for a particular year/s please contact email@example.com.
+To request the PDF index listing for a particular year/s please contact firstname.lastname@example.org.